p-at-rick-sg/ga-project-1/README.md

 - _Stretch goal_ - implement the game into node so that state can be sotred in a firebase or mongo db - then allow multi-player from separate devices
 - _Stetch goal_ - Implement a cube map consisting of 6 sides
+- Share the exact game board - add in a method to share a password protected set of arrays to a friend to challenge them.

 **Major Challenges Encountered**